avi892nash/purescript-mcp-tools/memory-bank/techContext.md

 - **`package.json`:** Will define project dependencies, scripts for running the server, and other metadata.

 ## 3. Technical Constraints
-- The MCP server runs as a standalone Node.js process.
+- The MCP server runs as a standalone Node.js script, interacting via stdio.
 - `purs ide server` is managed as a child process.
 - Communication with `purs ide` is over TCP, expecting newline-terminated JSON.
 - `tree-sitter-purescript.wasm` must be present in the project root for AST querying.